telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 But what the hell, your Arduino doesn't have a screen where display text!
 This is not a problem, as you have previously set up a serial connection to send the message.
-So your board is sending this message through the usb that connects to your pc.
+So, your board is sending this message through the USB that connects to your pc.

 Effectively! again your Arduino IDE does this for you.
 You can open a terminal to display all messages sent from the Arduino via serial communication.